Matching on Generalized Propensity Scores with Continuous Exposures: Asymptotic Properties

-We show that when the set of matching covariates contains only one continuously distributed variable, the matching estimator is $(N\delta)^{1/2}$-consistent and asymptotic normal.
+\end{theorem} Theorem~\ref{theorem4} shows that when the set of matching covariates contains only one continuously distributed variable, the matching estimator is $(N\delta)^{1/2}$-consistent and asymptotically normal.
+Note $\Sigma_{\bf c}$ depends on $w$.
 Relative to matching directly on the covariates, propensity score matching has the advantage of reducing the dimensionality of matching to a single dimension \citep{abadie2016matching}.
-Therefore, for GPS matching, we have the following theorem. \begin{theorem}[Asymptotic Normality with GPS] Assume Assumptions 1-3 and the uniform boundedness assumption (A2 in the Supplementary Material) hold.
+Therefore, for GPS matching, we have the following corollary. \begin{corollary}[Asymptotic Normality with GPS] Assume Assumptions 1-4 and the uniform boundedness assumption (S.2 in the Supplementary Materials) hold.

-\end{theorem} In practice, we never observe the true GPS values, and the GPS has to be estimated prior to matching. \citet{abadie2016matching} proved and derived large sample properties of propensity score matching estimators that corrects for the first step estimation of the propensity score.
+\end{corollary} In observational studies, we may never know the underlying assignment mechanism of exposures, and thus the true GPS values are unknown.
+Consequently, the GPS has to be estimated by statistical models prior to matching. \citet{abadie2016matching} derived and proved large sample properties of propensity score matching estimators that correct for the first step estimation of the propensity score.
 The main finding is that matching on the estimated propensity score has a smaller asymptotic variance than matching on the true propensity score when estimating average treatment effects.